-All Debt Securities which are redeemed or surrendered for cancellation pursuant to paragraph 7.10 above will forthwith be cancelled (together with all unmatured Receipts, Coupons and Talons attached thereto or surrendered therewith at the time of redemption).
+All Debt Securities which are redeemed or surrendered for cancellation pursuant to this Condition 7 will forthwith be cancelled (together with all unmatured Receipts, Coupons and Talons attached thereto or surrendered therewith at the time of redemption).
 All Debt Securities so cancelled (together with all unmatured Receipts, Coupons and Talons cancelled therewith) shall be forwarded to the Fiscal Agent and cannot be reissued or resold.